 Take those first step and you’re going to start to see the sun come out!
 You’re going to feel so good.

-Some people were sick this weekend.
-Some people have chronic illness.
+People were sick this weekend.
+Or you might find that some people have a chronic illness.
 This is really hard.
-I know it wasn’t easy for those people to to take on this challenge but even that I want you to see that even 10 minutes can make a difference and it all goes back to your mindset.
+I know it wasn’t easy for those people to take on this challenge but even that I want you to see that even 10 minutes can make a difference and it all goes back to your mindset.

 The decluttering guide you need